 Early contact with your local bookseller is recommended to find out what their plans are for £1 Book stock.
 If your school is in an isolated position, you may wish to consider contacting your nearest bookshop to find out if they might be able to help you.
 You may also wish to organise a book club or fair; please note that Book Clubs and Fairs do not stock the £1 Books.

-Q12.
+Q15.
 Can you provide me with a list of participating bookshops in my area?

 Please check before making a journey that your local store is participating.

-A. Unless a BFPO has made an arrangement with a Book Club or supplier in advance we are not looking to send packs out separately.
+A. Unless a BFPO has made an arrangement with a Book Club or supplier in advance we will not be sending packs out separately.
 If they have made an arrangement with Usborne Books At Home, then this will already be covered as the main contact for UBAH has already made a substantial request for Euro book tokens for BFPO schools.
-If the BFPO school would like to receive a pack from us we will need to make a £6 charge, cheque payable to “Education Direct”.
+If the BFPO school would like to receive a pack from us we will need to make a £6 charge, cheque payable to “The Education Company”.
 Please contact the Helpline with your details: email@example.com

-Q15.
+Q17.
 The following types of establishments may be sent material:

 Registering pre-school establishments – see the pre-school section on this site

 Exclusion Units/Individuals educating excluded children